-Field Content Contents Flags Only one flag is defined, which indicates that the entry has been preset by quadmin rather than the kernel.
-File quotas Inode quotas Maximum number of file blocks or inodes allowed by the ID.
-The following special values are stored in this field: Keyword Description 0 No value specified.
-2 default Use the default file/inode quota that appears in the control file hearder.
+Field Contents 2 default Use the default file/inode quota that appears in the control file hearder.
 3 infinite Infinite quota (no quota evaluatin is done).
 4 prevent No blocks/inodes may be allocated by this ID.
 File warning window Number of blocks below the maximum number of file blocks when a warning should be issued.
 Inode warning window Number of inodes below the maximum number of inodes when a warning should be issued.
-File usage Current Current number of blocks used by the ID.
-Inode usage Current Current number of inodes used by the ID.
-Quota hit Time wl Time when the quota is reached.
+File usage Current number of blocks used by the ID.
+Inode usage Current number of inodes used by the ID.
+Quota hit Time when the quota is reached.

-5.13.3 Commands
+5.11.3 Commands